Hours: Trails are open every day from dawn to dusk.

 Carry in / carry out

-FOR YOUR PROTECTION: STAY ON THE COLOR CODED TRAILS
+FOR YOUR PROTECTION: STAY ON THE TRAILS

-What lays behind the Gates?
-Stay posted for more …
+What lies behind the Gates?

 Beyond Gate 1 and down the 1/2 mile long the dirt road is the Pine Tree parking area.
 From here it is only a few hundred feet to Lac D’or.
 Along the shore are benches to enjoy the wildlife in and around the lake.
 The trail heads of the Wabanaki, Pushaw Stream, Big Spring and Thornplum trails are also just a few steps away.